 Psychological First Aid (PFA) – there are many different protocols, great confusion about its relationship to Critical Incident Stress Management (PFA is part of it), and it is increasingly recommended by people and organizations who often don’t seem to recognize that PFA has multiple meanings, is limited in scope and hasn’t yet been confirmed as effective in field evaluations.

 I’m not a PFA skeptic – I use it and teach it – but it needs more, careful investigation.

 A recent report took a look at PFA’s popularity and lack of field evaluation.
-The authors are from two academic centers focused on emergencies and mental health:
+The authors

 - The Center for Disaster & Extreme Event Preparedness at the University of Miami,

 - The Australian Centre for Posttraumatic Mental Health at the University of Melbourne

 The authors give a nod to the down-to-earth nature of PFA guidelines, which are “evidence-informed,” meaning that they are based on related research:

 [PFA is] documenting and operationalizing good common sense – those activities that sensible, caring human beings would do for each other anyway.

 As the authors observe, the lack of proof that PFA works doesn’t mean it is ineffective.
 It means that PFA’s effectiveness hasn’t been demonstrated.

 They identified forty-eight PFA courses and materials!
 Yet, oddly, they failed to include one that has been around for quite a while, the SAFER-R model developed by George Everly and incorporated in ICISF CISM training.